QuantumQuadrate/qn_artiq_routines/README.md

 Note: you can technically do this with any of the hardware, but for now I have only used it for urukul channels, since other devices like the Sampler and Zotino are initialized by card but have many different functions for the channels on a given card.
 TTL channels are like urukul channels in this respect, and I plan to use aliases for them in the future: ttl_camera_trigger, ttl_debug, ttl_laser_unlocked, etc.

 ### Using the device aliases in experiments
+Again, using the BaseExperiment class will add all of the hardware aliases as attributes to your experiment, as described below.

-The **easiest way to use this is to use the BaseExperiment class** as described below.
-But if you insist on importing the aliases "manually", use the block below to set the device attributes (i.e. this block is used instead of statements like self.setattr_device("urukul0_ch1")):
+If you insist on importing the aliases "manually", use the block below to set the device attributes (i.e. this block is used instead of statements like self.setattr_device("urukul0_ch1")):

         self.experiment.named_devices = DeviceAliases( # this goes in your build function. you need to import DeviceAliases from DeviceAliases. experiment=self.experiment,